 Messages Monitoring

 You can read incoming and outgoing text messages, even deleted ones.
-This feature is particularly useful for keeping track of conversations on messaging apps and you can check boyfriends text messages for free.
+This feature is particularly useful for keeping track of conversations on messaging apps and you can check boyfriends text messages .

 iMessage Monitoring (iOS): MoniMaster can also monitor iMessages on iOS devices, giving you a complete view of text communication.